ftnt-cse/solution-pack-chatops/docs/solution-pack-guide.md

     ![Open Workspace](media/openWorkspace.png)

-- Add a command as a new comment
+- Type command in comment field

     ![Workspace Command](media/workspaceCommand.png)

-- Once the command is added as a comment, it will provide the respective output
+- The playbooks associated with command will execute in background and provides the respective command output

     ![Command Output](media/commandOutput.png)